-As soon as I can see summer on the horizon, I begin collecting recipes that could easily be whipped up and served to my favorite people come the various barbecues, picnics, and al fresco evenings I'll agree to attend.
+With summer on the horizon and last-minute barbecues, picnics, and al-fresco invites sure to come, now's the time to collect recipes that could easily be whipped up and served to friends in a pinch.
 Who doesn’t love a good potluck?
-These days, it’s hard to keep track of everyone’s dietary preferences, and instead, I choose to play it safe with the help of some of my favorite food bloggers and conscious chefs.
+However, these days, it’s difficult to keep track of everyone’s dietary preferences.
+So, instead, I choose to play it safe with the help of some of my favorite food bloggers and health-conscious chefs.

 If you’re coming up short on what to serve your veggie-based crew, bookmark these 16 delicious vegetarian recipes that remix mom’s classics.
-In here, you’ll find dishes you only thought could exist in carnivorous-form, but the innovators of the food world have proved not even a good bowl of chili needs more than a few vegetables to get the party started.
+Here, the dishes you thought could only exist in carnivorous-form (like lasagna and fajitas), with a side of proof that not even a good bowl of chili needs more than a few vegetables to get the party started.

 The Recipe: Cauliflower Pizza with Greek Yogurt Pesto and Grilled Veggies